-- a) for seminar requirements refer to rule 12.18 - b) for shadow judging refer to rule 12.17. - c) for sit-in assessments refer to rule 12.17 - d) for theory examination refer to rule 12.24.1 - e) for practical examination refer to rule 12.11 - f) for riding requirement for D level and above refer to rule 12.11 - g) any variation/exception to the riding requirement is to be referred to the EADOC by the SDA for
+- a) for seminar requirements refer to rule 12.18 - b) for shadow judging refer to rule 12.17. - c) for sit-in assessments refer to rule 12.17 - d) for theory examination refer to rule 12.24.1 - e) for practical examination refer to rule 12.11 - f) for riding requirement for D level and above refer to rule 12.11 - g) any variation/exception to the riding requirement is to be referred to the EADOC by the SDA for consideration where each submission will be assessed on a case-by-case basis

-- consideration where each submission will be assessed on a case-by-case basis - h) judges upgrading between F and B candidates are required to judge 5 Competitive EA competitions, at their current level this does not include Eventing Dressage.
+- h) judges upgrading between F and C-B candidates are required to judge 5 Official Competitive EA competitions, at their current level this does not include Eventing Dressage.
 The minimum number of horses to be judged overall is 24 horses.
-This judging must be completed BEFORE sitting the Practical Exam.
-(G level judges upgrading to F can also include Participant and Restricted competitions) - i) judges upgrading to A candidates are required to judge for a minimum of 1 year at B level, judge 6 Competitive EA competitions, at their highest level (i.e. Inter I).
+This judging must be completed BEFORE commencing any of the pre-requisites to upgradesitting the Practical Exam.
+(G level judges upgrading to F can also include Participant and Restricted competitions) - i) judges upgrading to B candidates are required to judge for a minimum of 1 year at C level, judge 6 Official EA competitions, at their highest level (i.e. Advanced) - this does not include Eventing Dressage.
 The minimum number of horses to be judged overall is 18 horses.
+This judging must be completed BEFORE commencing any of the pre-requisites to upgrade - judges upgrading to A candidates are required to judge for a minimum of 1 year at B level, judge 6

-This judging must be completed BEFORE sitting the Practical Exam. - j) EADOC may invite suitably experienced retired FEI judges to be an examining judge for A and B exams providing they are a current A level judge and a Judge Educator - k) judges upgrading to A are required to also undertake the following: - attend a Freestyle workshop; and - shadow judge at least one Medium Tour or GP freestyle with an overall total of at least 8 horses
+Official Competitive EA competitions, at their highest level (i.e. Inter I).
+The minimum number of horses to be judged overall is 18 horses.
+This judging must be completed BEFORE commencing any of the pre-requisites to upgradesitting the Practical Exam. - EADOC may invite suitably experienced retired FEI judges to be an examining judge for A and B exams providing they are a current A level judge and a Judge Educator - hk) judges upgrading to A are required to also undertake the following: - attend a Freestyle workshop; and - shadow judge at least one Medium Tour or GP freestyle with an overall total of at least 8 horses